Solar power

 Solar power plant operated independently by the company

-We own and operate 13 power plants located on the site of Refinery and oil terminal.
-The total power generation capacity is approximately 38,000 kW, equivalent to the annual consumption of approximately 12,000 ordinary households *1.
+We own and operate 13 power plants located at former Refinery and oil terminal sites, etc. The total power generation capacity is approximately 38,000 kW, equivalent to the annual consumption of approximately 12,000 average households *1.

 Solar power plant operated jointly with other companies